wasmCloud/wasmcloud.com/docs/reference/glossary.md

 A wasmCloud host is a runtime environment node consisting of a WebAssembly runtime ([Wasmtime](#wasmtime)) and additional layers of security and functionality.
 Multiple hosts may run on a single machine and hosts are meant to be ephemeral.

 For more information, see [**Hosts**](/docs/concepts/hosts/).

-### Host function

-Host functions are functionalities exposed by the wasmCloud host, such that the host itself can fulfull a component's imports on certain interfaces.
-In other words, host functions are entities (like providers and other components) that may be linked with components.
-This limited set of functions for capabilities such as **logging** represents wasmCloud's **trusted compute base**.

-For more information, see [**Linking at Runtime**](http://localhost:3000/docs/concepts/linking-components/linking-at-runtime#host-functions).

 ### Interface